joshtow/data-collaboration-aws-clean-rooms/README.md

 12.4.
 Under **Existing service role name**, select the **-AdvCleanRoomsServiceRole** in the dropdown.

-12.5 Check **Add a pre-configured policy with the necessary permissions to this role.**.

 12.5.
 Click **Associate table**.

 ## Step 13 - Query the Data